 Read the full Pitkin County Jail PREA Statement here.

-The Pitkin County Jail is a member of the American Jail Association and 75% of its staff are American Jail Association Certified Jail Officers.
-The staff is made up of seasoned professionals who understand that a respectful approach is the key to successful inmate behavior management.
+The Pitkin County Jail is a member of the American Jail Association.
+The staff is made up of professionals who understand that a respectful approach is the key to successful inmate behavior management.

 Pitkin County Jail's inmate telephone provider is Combined Public Communications, their phone number is below or go to their website here.